If you plan to visit for six months or less:

 You will need a medical exam if you:

-- have lived temporarily for six or more consecutive months
+- have lived temporarily for six or more months in a row

 - in one or more of these countries or territories

 - in the one year immediately before the date you want to enter Canada.
 (This applies even if you are a citizen of a country that does not need a visa to enter Canada.) or